Foreman overview and concepts

 Katello

-Katello is an optional plug-in of Foreman that extends Foreman capabilities with additional features for content, subscription, and repository management.
+Katello is an optional plugin of Foreman that extends Foreman capabilities with additional features for content, subscription, and repository management.
 Katello enables Foreman to subscribe to repositories and to download content.

 Candlepin